YashGajjar7017/MERN-Commands/README.md

 # MERN-Commands
-This commands are the expert commands for your query update by 24
+This commands are the expert commands for your query nodejs update by 31-2-24

+check cmd regulalrly